AmemiyaYuko/HDFS_Simulator/README.md

 # HDFS_Simulator
-An HDFS simulator for ImpalaSim
+An HDFS simulator for ImpalaSim, which was developed by Pervasive Computing Lab in ZJU.